maikerucodes/Mayi-AI/README.md

 # Mayi-AI
-A small AI that uses Google's search API, entirely made using Python.
+A small AI made in Python.
+In developement since January 23rd 2024.